66-24/house-price-predictor/README.md

 ---

-## 🛠️ Setting up Learning/Development Environment
+## 🛠️ Setting up a Learning / Development Environment

 To begin, ensure the following tools are installed on your system: